SerenityOS/serenity/Documentation/NetworkBoot.md

 - `disable_uhci_controller`

-Because iPXE (unlike GRUB) doesn't support VESA VBE modesetting when booting a multiboot kernel, you might not see any output, so add the `fbdev=off` argument as well to boot into VGA text mode.
+Because iPXE (unlike GRUB) doesn't support VESA VBE modesetting when booting a multiboot kernel, you might not see any output, so add the `graphics_subsystem_mode=off` argument as well to boot into VGA text mode.

 Afterwards you will need to enable the `console` iPXE command by uncommenting the following line in `src/config/general.h`:
 ```c